Babo96/ptc-captcha-solver/README.md

 After installing the package run 'pikapy' from the terminal to create a new accounts.
 Optional parameters include *--username*, *--password*, *--email*, *--count* Use *--help* for command line interface help.

+usernames.txt file is created in the current working directory.

 Example 1 (Create entirely random new account)::